 - C) Reduced monitoring.
 Monitoring may not be reduced. - d) Monitoring requirements for disinfection byproduct (DBP) precursors. - Routine monitoring.
 A Subpart B system supplier that uses conventional filtration treatment (as defined in Section 611.101) must monitor each treatment plant for TOC not past the point of combined filter effluent turbidity monitoring and representative of the treated water.
 A supplier required to monitor under this subsection (d)(1) must also monitor for TOC in the source water prior to any treatment at the same time as monitoring for TOC in the treated water.
 These samples (source water and treated water) are referred to as paired samples.
 At the same time as the source water sample is taken, a system must monitor for alkalinity in the source water prior to any treatment.
-A supplier must take one paired sample and one source water alkalinity sample per month per plant at a time representative of normal operating conditions and influent water quality. - 2) Reduced monitoring.
-A Subpart B system supplier with an average treated water TOC of less than 2.0 mg/l for two consecutive years, or less than 1.0 mg/l for one year, may reduce monitoring for both TOC and alkalinity to one paired sample and one source water alkalinity sample per plant per quarter.
-The supplier must revert to routine monitoring in the month following the quarter when the annual average treated water TOC greater than or equal to $2.0~\text{mg/}\ell$.

-- e) Bromide.
-A supplier required to analyze for bromate may reduce bromate monitoring from monthly to once per quarter, if the supplier demonstrates that the average source water bromide concentration is less than 0.05 mg/l based upon representative monthly measurements for one year.
+A supplier must take one paired sample and one source water alkalinity sample per month per plant at a time representative of normal operating conditions and influent water quality. - Reduced monitoring.
+A Subpart B system supplier with an average treated water TOC of less than $2.0 \text{ mg/}\ell$ for two consecutive years, or less than $1.0 \text{ mg/}\ell$ for one year, may reduce monitoring for both TOC and alkalinity to one paired sample and one source water alkalinity sample per plant per quarter.
+The supplier must revert to routine monitoring in the month following the quarter when the annual average treated water TOC greater than or equal to $2.0 \text{ mg/}\ell$ . - e) Bromide.
+A supplier required to analyze for bromate may reduce bromate monitoring from monthly to once per quarter, if the supplier demonstrates that the average source water bromide concentration is less than $0.05 \text{ mg/}\ell$ based upon representative monthly measurements for one year.
 The supplier must continue bromide monitoring to remain on reduced bromate monitoring. - f) Monitoring plans.
 Each supplier required to monitor under this Subpart I must develop and implement a monitoring plan.
 The supplier must maintain the plan and make it available for inspection by the Agency and the general public no later than 30 days following the applicable compliance dates in Section 611.380(b).
 A Subpart B system supplier that serves more than 3,300 persons must submit a copy of the monitoring plan to the Agency no later than the date of the first report required under Section 611.384.
 After review, the Agency may require changes in any plan elements.
-The plan must include at least the following elements: - Specific locations and schedules for collecting samples for any parameters included in this Subpart I; - How the supplier will calculate compliance with MCLs, MRDLs, and treatment techniques; and - 3) If approved for monitoring as a consecutive system, or if providing water to a consecutive system, under the provisions of Section 611.500, the sampling plan must reflect the entire distribution system.
+The plan must include at least the following elements: - 1) Specific locations and schedules for collecting samples for any parameters included in this Subpart I; - 2) How the supplier will calculate compliance with MCLs, MRDLs, and treatment techniques; and

+3) If approved for monitoring as a consecutive system, or if providing water to a consecutive system, under the provisions of Section 611.500, the sampling plan must reflect the entire distribution system.

-BOARD NOTE: Derived from 40 CFR 141.132 (2012) (2013).
+BOARD NOTE: Derived from 40 CFR 141.132-(2012) (2013).
 (Source: Amended at 38 Ill.
-Reg, effective

-SUBPART L: MICROBIOLOGICAL MONITORING AND ANALYTICAL REQUIREMENTS
+Reg, effective ) SUBPART L: MICROBIOLOGICAL MONITORING AND ANALYTICAL a) The standard sample volume required for total coliform analysis, regardless of analytical method used, is 100 ml.